jjaakko/IDL_project/README.md

 - Go inside `BERT` folder
 - Run `python bert_data_loader_real_data_strat.py`
 - As a result a model file with timestamp and a `.pth` extension will be created

+To predict BERT for the test set obtained by course administrators complete the following steps:
+- Go inside `BERT` folder
+- Make sure the test data exists in the folder with a name `final_test.csv`
+- Run `python predict.py`
+- The process producess csv file with the predictions